 Most athletes know the importance of hydration when running.

-Dehydration can have some adverse effects on the brain and the body.
+Dehydration can have adverse effects on the brain and the body.
 Most runners drink water while they’re running to keep hydrated and healthy.

-We chose the Tailwind Nutrition Endurance Fuel as our favorite sports drink for runners.
+We chose Tailwind Nutrition Endurance Fuel as our favorite sports drink for runners.
 It’s all-natural and easy on the stomach, 100 calories per serving, and has the option for caffeinated or not.